Aryetis/Obenkyobo/DevReadme.md

 Ereader is rebooting upon Deployment ?
 Probably because kfmon/nm is scanning for the freshly installed/deployed stuff and reboots the device to update its nickelMenu entry.
 You should probably setup only select INSTALLS += target , when working daily

+Please note that the wifi indicator on your kobo can sometimes lie to you.
+To fix this you can either :
-Turn on developer mode on the kobo by searching for a book named `devmodeon`, then force the wifi to stay on during dev session : Plus->Parameters->Technical informations->Developer options->force Wifi ON
+- Turn on developer mode on the kobo by searching for a book named `devmodeon`, then force the wifi to stay on during dev session : Plus->Parameters->Technical informations->Developer options->force Wifi ON.
+- Simply tap the wifi signal icon and keep its wifi list widget open, this should work 99% of the time.

 Install <a href="https://www.mobileread.com/forums/showthread.php?t=254214">Niluje's kobo stuff</a> package to get various programs running on the kobo such as :
 - `dropbear` ssh server (connect with root and empty password)